 The best cucumbers to harvest are the ones that are crisp, hard, and evenly green.

-If you do not harvest your plant and instead allow the fruit to grow big, you will notice a decrease in the yield of the fruit.
+If you do not harvest the cucumbers from your plant and instead allow the fruit to grow big, you’ll notice a decrease in the yield of the fruit.
 This is because the plant thinks it has done its job and no longer needs to produce cucumbers.

 Cucumbers can be stored unwashed in the fridge crisper for about a week.